Implantable Bone Conduction and Bone-Anchored Hearing Aids

 Studies for partially implantable transcutaneous BAHA

-The available evidence for partially implantable bone-conduction hearing systems is preliminary and very limited.
+The available evidence for partially implantable bone-conduction hearing systems is preliminary and limited to small, single-center case studies.
 Therefore, conclusions on net health outcomes cannot be made, and partially implantable bone-conduction hearing systems are considered investigational.

 Medicare National Coverage

-Please refer to The Medicare Benefit Policy Manual (36) for information about Medicare coverage, benefits and exclusions.
+The Medicare Benefit Policy Manual provides detailed information about Medicare coverage, benefits and exclusions related to osseointegrated implants as prosthetic devices .(58, 59)

 Implantation or replacement of electromagnetic bone conduction hearing device in temporal bone